SamK/lcad/README.md

-alias yaml2python="lcad convert --from yaml --to python" alias yaml2csv="lcad convert --from yaml --to csv" alias csv2yaml="lcad convert --from csv --to yaml"
+alias yaml2python="lcad convert --from yaml --to python" alias yaml2csv="lcad convert --from yaml --to csv" alias csv2yaml="lcad convert --from csv --to yaml" alias yaml2lines="lcad convert --from yaml --to lines" alias lines2yaml="lcad convert --from lines --to yaml"
 ```

 ## Execute locally